You always wanted to draw or paint: it seems it does not want to happen.

 I have elaborated a new approach to acrylic painting since many people want to learn it, but results are quite often disappointing and don’t make them happy.
 This new approach uses the specific features of acrylic (fast drying time, ability to work over dry layers) and turns them into the biggest advantage.
 Results are quick and stunning.
 Most people don’t even believe they could paint it.
 There is a small remark, however: as long as they follow my steps and take into account the guiding suggestions.
 I don’t think I will bother with online classes because the live art classes are the only ones which make real sense.
 It matters how much water or how much paint, or what medium on what surface one uses.
 It matters how fast the previous steps are done and it matters how you move the brush and mix the paint.
 Everything matters, and we can correct mistakes right there where they happen, therefore, it is important to have a teacher which can directly see why some things work and why some others don’t.

-For illustration: we are painting large flowers in Thursday classes.
+We are painting large flowers in Thursday classes.
 2 hours at a time.